History of Will Weatherford in Timeline

 Will Weatherford

 Will Weatherford is an American politician who served as a Republican member of the Florida House of Representatives from 2006 to 2014.
 He represented the 61st and later the 38th District.
-Most notably, Weatherford served as the Speaker of the Florida House of Representatives during his final term.
-His speakership was particularly noteworthy as he was the youngest presiding officer of any state legislative chamber in the United States at that time.
+Notably, he became the Speaker of the Florida House during his final term, making him the youngest person to hold such a position in any state legislature in the U.S. at that time.
+His political career is marked by his leadership role within the Florida House.

 Others born on this day/year